nacho00112/btm/docs/index.md

             print(self.decoration % each)
 ["Hello World!", "Eggs", "Spam"].pretty_print()
 try:
+    # unfortunately attributes are immutable,
+    # you only can substitute existing attributes,
+    # for example, if you want to substitute list.append,
-    # unfortunately attributes are immutable, but the next lesson have a trick for solve this
+    # but the in next lesson you learn a trick for solve this
     [].decoration = "+" * 10 + "\n%s\n" + "+" * 10
 except AttributeError:
     print("built-in types attributes are immutable")